SebSept/YiiPasswordValidator/README.md

   - minimum number of lower case characters
   - minimum number of digits characters
   - minimum number of special characters
+- Max parameter to avoid using another validator (in case you store value not encoded)
 - Documentation included
 - Coded using unit tests